mxsjoberg/michaelsjoberg.com/public/posts/lecture-notes-on-security-engineering-part-1.md

         L_.str: .asciz  "hello c\n"
     ```

-3. assembler, such as [as](https://linux.die.net/man/1/as), translates assembly program instructions into machine-level instructions, use flag `-c` to compile assembly program, resulting in a relocatable object file with `.o` suffix (this is a binary file)
+- assembler, such as [as](https://linux.die.net/man/1/as), translates assembly program instructions into machine-level instructions, use flag `-c` to compile assembly program, resulting in a relocatable object file with `.o` suffix (this is a binary file)

-4. linker, such as [ld](https://linux.die.net/man/1/ld), merges one or more relocatable object files, which are separate and precompiled `.o`-files that the program is using, such as `printf.o`, resulting in an executable file (or simply executable) with no suffix, ready to be loaded into memory and executed by the system
+- linker, such as [ld](https://linux.die.net/man/1/ld), merges one or more relocatable object files, which are separate and precompiled `.o`-files that the program is using, such as `printf.o`, resulting in an executable file (or simply executable) with no suffix, ready to be loaded into memory and executed by the system

 Linking is the process to resolve references to external objects, such as variables and functions (for example `printf`), where static linking is performed at compile-time and dynamic linking is performed at run-time.

 #### Tools

-A few useful tools for working with programs:
+Useful tools for working with programs from a systems perspective:

 - [gdp](https://www.sourceware.org/gdb/), GNU debugger
 - `objdump` such as `objdump -d <filename>` to display information about object file (disassembler)